osrf/gazebo_tutorials/ros_wrapper_versions/tutorial.md

 #### I need to use gazebo11 and ROS Melodic what can I do?
-***Warning!: Using this option, you won't be able to use any ROS Melodic package related to Gazebo from ROS deb repository.
+***Warning!: Using this option, you won't be able to use any ROS Melodic package related to Gazebo-classic from ROS deb repository.
 The way to go is to build them from source.
 Thanks to catkin workspaces this is quite easy to do.***

 If you need some features only present in the version 11.x of Gazebo, there